 If you prefer to see the quieter part of the canyon on a day trip, a stay in Kanab offers the chance to stay in a log cabin and hotels away from the crowds that are attracted to the South Rim.
 In town, there’s the chance to take trips to nearby lakes and rivers, plus a selection of dining options serving international cuisine.
 For the perfect mix of nature and accessibility, drive 80 miles to the North Ridge visitor’s center, spend your night camping under the stars, watch the sun rise and then return the next day to the comfort of your hotel in Kanab.

-Where to Stay in Kanab
+Best Places to Stay in Kanab

 Hampton Inn – A modern and stylish hotel, Hampton Inn features neat rooms that boast seating areas, cable TV and simple but tasteful decor.
 Some of the rooms even feature balconies that overlook the river.
 There’s a fitness center and indoor swimming pool at this hotel, meaning you can keep up with your workouts.
 The coin laundry makes it quite convenient, so does the free parking, perfect for those on a road trip.